 In Abu Dhabi, the planning powers are vested in the DMT.

 Major developments are subject to a review process, established by the DMT, in line with the longer-term strategy for Abu Dhabi's urban development.
 The review process includes four key steps.

 The plan will state the height allowance, the usage, any setback requirements and whether parking must be included.
 It will also state what permissions from the particular government authorities or third parties will need to be obtained prior to approval.
 There are no general rules regarding the requisite authorisations, as each affection plan is issued on a plot-by-plot basis.
-Depending on the location of the plot, additional approvals may need to be obtained, including approvals from Dubai Electricity and Water Authority, Civil Defence, Etisalat, the master developer (if applicable), and any other authorities that are listed on the affection plan.
+Depending on the location of the plot, additional approvals may be required, including approvals from Dubai Electricity and Water Authority, Civil Defence, Etisalat, the master developer (if applicable), and any other authorities listed on the affection plan.

-The Supreme Committee for Real Estate Planning was established in 2019, which aims to develop a strategic plan for all major real estate projects in Dubai over the next ten years.
+The Supreme Committee for Real Estate Planning was established in 2019 and aims to develop a strategic plan for all major real estate projects in Dubai over the next ten years.

 To assist in regulating the design, appearance and method of construction of new buildings, the DMT has adopted the International Codes of the International Code Council, such as Building, Fire, Plumbing Codes, etc, and the Abu Dhabi Environmental Health & Safety Management System.
 Any development must also comply with the statutory requirements of other government agencies, such as the Department of Transport and Abu Dhabi Waste Management Control, amongst others.

 Dubai Administrative Resolution No 125 of 2001 concerning the adoption of Building Regulations and Standards provides the public law control for the technical aspects of the detailed design, as well as the restrictions for aesthetic and heritage areas.